 CAR PARKING BENEFIT

-FBT liability arises where a car is parked on business premises that is within one km of a commercial car parking station.
+FBT liability arises where a car is parked on business premises that are within one km of a commercial car parking station.
 An exemption applies to small businesses with gross ordinary income of less than $10 million and the car is not parked in a commercial parking station.
+There are a number of conditions that need to be satisfied.

-There are a variety of benefits which are FBT free, if they are primarily used for business purposes including a portable electronic device, protective clothing, a briefcase and tools of trade.
+There are a variety of benefits which are FBT free, if they are primarily used for business purposes including a portable electronic device, protective clothing, a briefcase, and tools of the trade.

 MINOR FRINGE BENEFITS